Tautulli/Tautulli-Issues/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!---
-THIS IS NOT THE PLACE TO ASK FOR SUPPORT.
+THIS IS NOT THE PLACE TO ASK FOR SUPPORT!
 Please use the [Discord Server](https://tautulli.com/discord) for support issues.
 --->